coffeacloudberry/galleria/webtrack_cli/SPEC.md

     </tbody>
 </table>

+**Notes:**

-**Note:** The above table is repeated as many times as there are segments.
+* The above table is repeated as many times as there are segments.
+* The activity is sourced from the `<desc/>` tag in the `<trk/>` track.
+The description should contain something like `(Webtrack activity: Moderate walk)`.
+If using Viking, right-click on the track, click Properties > Properties > General > Description.
+If using QMapShack, right-click on the track, click Edit > Description.

 ## Track Information